 What is an Ad Server?

-The Top Ad Servers
+Names of Top Ad Servers

+Adzerk is a suite of APIs that make it easy for engineers to design, build and launch a fully-customized, server-side ad server.
 Multiple APIs and a robust feature-set mean you can build an ad platform promoting native ads, sponsored listings, standard banners, internal content, audio ads, in-stream commercials, or even VR ads.

 Adzerk has done a great job becoming the go-to solution for enterprises who want a customized solution (like Bed Bath and Beyond, TicketMaster, and EllieMae), but as they are API-driven, you have to be okay dedicating engineering resources to going live.
 Adzerk is so far doing an impressive job at serving the needs of its publishers and has no obvious flaws.